darioic/GraphicChat/README.md

 # GraphicChat
-CLient-Server chat using library swing to create the front-end using my own socket class.
+CLient-Server chat using library swing to create the front-end Creating my own socket class.